kje123/info-201-final-project-kje123/README.md

 - In what direction are the temperatures of areas moving?
 Is this directly caused by any change in climate?
 - At what scale (city, state, country) do changes in teperature become significant?
 - Can we use our data to predict future trends with climate change?
+- How do CO2 emissions compare for the US and the world?
+- How does income group compare to a country's emissions?
+- Which countries have the largest growth in CO2 over time?

 # Other data driven projects like ours: